infection/infection/adr/0001-inheritdoc.md

 Also it has a very limited value.

-### Consequences

-`@inheritdoc` tags and its variants must be removed when submitting pull requests.

 ### Decision

 Do not use `@inheritdoc` tags or any of its variants.
+The `@inheritdoc` tags and its variants must be removed when submitting pull requests.

 ### Status